benelan/build-sizes/README.md

 -----------------------------
 ```

-There are also options that you can provide with flags.
+Flags are provided to change the default options.
 For example, you can specify a filetype for the largest bundle size (default is "js"):

 ```bash
 build-sizes build --filetype=css